bihealth/WiPP/documentation/USERGUIDE.md

 <a name="how-it-works"></a>
 ## How does **WiPP** work?

-The tool uses machine learning approaches to classify the quality of the peaks detected by existing methods (currently XCMS CentWave & XCMS MatchedFilter) to optimise the parameter settings of each individual algorithms.
-The workflow then classifies and combine peaks identified by individual algorithms to generate a final high-quality peak set, automatically removing false positive peaks.
+**WiPP** uses machine learning approaches to classify the quality of peaks detected in GC-MS data, by optimizing the parameter settings for the **XCMS CentWave** and **XCMS MatchedFilter** algorithms.
+The workflow then classifies and combines the peaks identified by individual algorithms to generate a final high-quality peak set, automatically removing false positive peaks.

 <a name="more-about-wipp"></a>
 ## Tell me more about WiPP

 **WiPP** is implemented in Python 3 using **[Snakemake](https://snakemake.readthedocs.io/en/stable/)**, a reproducible and scalable workflow management system, and distributed via github under the [MIT licence](../LICENSE.md).

-**WiPP** offers a modular design to allow the addition of other existing peak picking algorithm and can be run on a local computer as well as on an HPC.
-It has been tested on Ubuntu 16 (Xenial Xerus) and CentOS 7.6.1810 (Core) operating systems.
+**WiPP** offers a modular design to allow the addition of other existing peak picking algorithm and can be run on a local computer or on a High
+Performance Computing cluster (HPC).
+It has been tested on Ubuntu 16 (Xenial Xerus), Ubuntu 20 (Focal Fossa) and CentOS Linux 7 (Core) operating systems.

 <a name="workflow-overview"></a>
 ### Workflow overview